HONOR-X7c-ADS

 Designer: Al Rey Rosano

-When asked about how The Philippines helped define her as a person.
-In addition to our similar culture and values—which are rooted in three centuries of colonization—Alicia shares that it was the people that sparked her budding love for the country.
+When asked about how the Philippines helped define her as a person, in addition to our similar culture and values, Alicia shares that it was the people that truly sparked her budding love for the country.

 What inspires me most about The Philippines is the energy of the people because I’ve been all over the world.
 I don’t think you can compare the happiness and the warmth of the Filipinos anywhere else.

-Furthermore, Alicia Faubel also realizes that moving here had a significant impact on her, more profound than she could have ever expected.
-More than just teaching her to tolerate all cultures, and all types of personalities without any prejudice, her experience helped contribute to her newfound outlook on life.
+Furthermore, she also realizes that moving here had a significant impact on her, more profound than she could have ever expected.
+More than just teaching her to tolerate all cultures and all types of personalities without any prejudice, her experience helped contribute to her newfound outlook on life.

 I think anyone that comes here will say that they become a better person.
 When you come here, you just really learn how to appreciate things and be happy.
 Because you see people being so happy with so little and they appreciate everything that they have.
 And the energy is so infectious like I feel energized recharged here.
 You’re motivated, you’re inspired, you’re happy at life and for me, I would recommend everyone to come and stay at least two weeks just to observe the culture.
 You just feel so much lighter, and you don’t appreciate it because you live here but for me, everything becomes lighter.